United States Army Special Forces: Special Forces Groups

-In 1957 the two original special forces groups (10th and 77th) were joined by the 1st SFG, stationed in the Far East.
+In 1957 the two original Special Forces groups (10th and 77th) were joined by the 1st SFG, stationed in the Far East.
 Additional groups were formed in 1961 and 1962 after President John F. Kennedy visited the Special Forces at Fort Bragg in 1961.
 The 5th SFG was activated on 21 September 1961; the 8th SFG on 1 April 1963; the 6th SFG on 1 May 1963; and the 3rd SFG on 5 December 1963.
 In addition, there have been seven Reserve groups (2nd SFG, 9th SFG, 11th SFG, 12th SFG, 13th SFG, 17th SFG, and 24th SFG) and four National Guard groups (16th SFG, 19th SFG, 20th SFG, and 21st SFG).
 A 4th SFG, 14th SFG, 15th SFG, 18th SFG, 22nd SFG, and 23rd SFG were in existence at some point.
 Many of these groups were not fully staffed and most were deactivated around 1966.

-In the early twenty-first century, Special Forces are divided into five active duty (AD) and two Army National Guard (ARNG) Special Forces groups.
+In the early twenty-first century, Special Forces are divided into five active duty and two Army National Guard (ARNG) Special Forces groups.
 Each Special Forces Group (SFG) has a specific regional focus.
-The Special Forces soldiers assigned to these groups receive intensive language and cultural training for countries within their regional area of responsibility (AOR).
-Due to the increased need for Special Forces soldiers in the War on Terror, all groups—including those of the National Guard (19th and 20th SFGs)—have been deployed outside of their areas of operation (AOs), particularly to Iraq and Afghanistan.
+The Special Forces soldiers assigned to these groups receive intensive language and cultural training for countries within their regional area of responsibility.
+Due to the increased need for Special Forces soldiers in the war on terror, all groups—including those of the National Guard (19th and 20th SFGs)—have been deployed outside of their areas of operation, particularly to Iraq and Afghanistan.
 A recently released report showed Special Forces as perhaps the most deployed SOF under USSOCOM, with many soldiers, regardless of group, serving up to 75% of their careers overseas, almost all of which had been to Iraq and Afghanistan.

 Until 2014, an SF group has consisted of three battalions, but since the Department of Defense has authorized the 1st Special Forces Command to increase its authorized strength by one third, a fourth battalion was activated in each active component group.

 A Special Forces group is historically assigned to a Unified Combatant Command or a theater of operations.
 The Special Forces Operational Detachment C or C-detachment (SFODC) is responsible for a theater or a major subcomponent, which can provide command and control of up to 18 SFODAs, three SFODB, or a mixture of the two.
 Subordinate to it is the Special Forces Operational Detachment Bs or B-detachments (SFODB), which can provide command and control for six SFODAs.
 Further subordinate, the SFODAs typically raise company- to battalion-sized units when on unconventional warfare missions.
 They can form six-man "split A" detachments that are often used for special reconnaissance.